enzo-project/enzo-dev/doc/manual/source/developer_guide/ModificationIntro.rst

 model, and these span a broad range of software complexities.
-In all cases, whether it's a mildly invasive change such as a new background heating model or extremely invasive like adding relativistic non-neutral multi fluid plasma physics, we strongly recommend taking advantage of some basic tools.
+In all cases, whether it's a mildly invasive change such as a new background heating model or extremely invasive like adding relativistic non-neutral multi-fluid plasma physics, we strongly recommend taking advantage of some basic tools.
 These are outlined in the sections that follow, but the two most important ones are `regression with LCATest? </wiki/Tutorials/LCATestSetup>`_ and